 Antoni wants to pay homage to the faculty’s mascot, the Blue Devil, but there may be no such issue as a blue potato.
 There are, however, purple potatoes, which Antoni says are near enough.
 We like this attitude, Antoni!

-4. A “double boiler” is the name of the game to melting without burning.
+4. A “double boiler” is the game’s name to melt without burning.

-Antoni says that when you attempt to melt something, like cheese for delicious cheese-and-potatoes, it may just burn in a skinny pan.
+Antoni says that it may burn in a skinny pan when you attempt to melt something, like cheese for delicious cheese-and-potatoes.
 Been there!
 This accessible trick of setting a metallic bowl on top of the pot of boiling water lets steam soften what’s in the bowl without burning it.

 5. Never stop seasoning.